STEP ONE: The Affidavit

 Yes, your children also need an affidavit filed.
 If they do not have one filed, they will be at risk as a US citizen.
 They could be at risk in schools, hospitals, and doctor offices.
 Also, in public areas, CPS is imposing its overreach.
 As a national, those agencies would be exceeding their jurisdiction; for example, a 12-year-old being able to consent for themselves without mom/dad consent.

-Example for a child’s affidavit signature section.
-The “Build your child’s affidavit” section above is a form that will write an affidavit for your child with the proper signature section.
+The "Build your child's affidavit" section above is a form that will write an affidavit for your child with the proper signature section.

 Can I serve on jury duty if I am a national?